pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ### ISSNs

 An important way of helping people find your journal, and helping libraries and other organizations to make it discoverable, is to obtain an International Standard Serial Number (ISSN).
 An ISSN is an eight-digit international standard, which allows for any serial publication (i.e. any publication that is published on a repeating or “serial”  basis -- journal, magazine, etc.), regardless of where it is published, the medium, language, or frequency of publication.
 ISSNs are widely used by libraries, citation indexes, and the publishing industry to uniquely identify and distinguish journals.
-They are often more important than the journal title itself for serials management because they provide a consistent identifier throughout the life of a journal.
-Even if the journal changes names, the ISSN remains the same.
-This is essential for organizations like libraries and indexes to be able to identify and distinguish your journal.
+They are often more important than the journal title itself for serials management because they provide a consistent identifier that helps to disambiguate like-titled journals.

 Many external services, including indexing services such as the [Directory of Open Access Journals](https://doaj.org), require that journals have an ISSN.